 Dredd's backup gets locked outside the building by the techie who covers with a story that it is in lockdown because of a drill and that they can't override the drill because of a fire, and then are easily dismissed by the four corrupt Judges on Ma-Ma's payroll.
 Who simply order the doors opened for them and it happens instantly.

 The Judges are extremely effective but there is so much crime and they are spread so thin that only 6% of reported crimes are investigated.
-The Peach Trees building and the three individual gangs within without so much as a single judge investigating, and it's hard to believe she hasn't killed more since then.
+Ma-Ma conquered the entire Peach Trees building and the three individual gangs within without so much as a single judge investigating, and it's hard to believe she hasn't killed more since then.

 Poor Communication Kills: On the villain's side, Anderson manages to escape capture not only due to her executioner's stupidity, but because Kay never bothered to mention that she's a psychic.